innocenzi/laravel-vite/docs/guide/configuration.md

 - **Default**: `['vite:aliases']`
 - **Type**: `array`

-This option defines the list of artisan commands that will be executed when the development server is starting.
+This option defines the list of artisan commands that will be executed when the development server or the production build is starting.
 Note that if a command fails, the server will just stop.

 ## Vite configuration file